Explore Our Natural Landscapes

-Explore this exceptional 240-acre natural area, which hosts more than 40 types of ferns, including several rare species and unusual wood fern hybrids
+Explore this exceptional 250-acre natural area, which hosts more than 40 types of ferns, including several rare species and unusual wood fern hybrids.

-Highlights: See a wood fern swamp and acres of boreal spruce-fir forest dotted with beaver ponds and wetlands.
+Highlights: See a sugar maple rich mesic deciduous forest, rich slope, and acres of boreal spruce-fir forest dotted with wetlands.

-This 260-acre property hosts more than 40 varieties of ferns, including several rare species and unusual wood fern hybrids.
-An enriched slope and ledge host an abundance of maidenhair fern (Adiantum pedatum), bulblet fragile fern (Cystopteris bulbifera), and silvery false spleenwort (Deparia acrostichoides), as well as hepatica (Anemone spp.), bloodroot (Sanguinaria canadensis), and spring-beauty (Claytonia caroliniana).You'll also find a wood fern swamp with multiple species of shinleaf (Pyrola ssp.) and showy lady's-slipper (Cypripedium reginae), and acres of boreal spruce-fir forest dotted with beaver ponds and unique wetlands.
+This 250-acre property hosts more than 20 species of ferns, including several rare species and unusual wood fern hybrids.
+An enriched slope and ledge host an abundance of maidenhair fern (Adiantum pedatum), bulblet fragile fern (Cystopteris bulbifera), and silvery false spleenwort (Deparia acrostichoides), as well as hepatica (Anemone spp.), bloodroot (Sanguinaria canadensis), and spring-beauty (Claytonia caroliniana).You'll also find acres of spruce-fir forest dotted with boreal wetlands.

 Plainfield Sanctuary (NH)

-Highlights: You’ll discover lime-loving species, woodland wildflowers, ferns, and riverbank flora.
+Highlights: You’ll discover extraordinary spring ephemerals in nutrient-rich soils, woodland wildflowers, ferns, and riverbank flora.

 An unusually diverse assemblage of wildflower and fern species graces the steep banks of a wooded roadside in this 86-acre sanctuary.
-Please stay on the road at all times.
+Please observe the plants from the road; there are no trails.
 Climbing on the steep bank will disturb this sensitive habitat and the intriguing plants that grow here.
-All plants, including lime-loving species, woodland wildflowers, and riverbank flora can be seen from the road.
-Woodland wildflowers bloom between late April and early June.
-The state of New Hampshire’s Critical Areas Program has designated the site as a “unique area,” and Sanctuaries of New Hampshire describes it as suitable for ecological research.
+All spring ephemerals, woodland wildflowers, and riverbank flora can be seen from the road.
+Spring ephemerals include hepaticas (Anenome sp.), blue cohosh (Caulophyllum thalictroides), bloodroot (Sanguinaria canadensis), red columbine (Aquilegia canadensis), early saxifrage (Micranthes virginiensis), two-leaved toothwort (Cardamine diphylla), and Dutchman’s breeches (Dicentra cucullaria).
+The state of New Hampshire’s Critical Areas Program has designated the site as a “unique area”.

 Directions: I-93 north almost to Concord, NH, and take exit for I-89 north.
-Take I-89 to exit 20, turn left at the end of the ramp on to Route 12A, and head south for 3.5 miles.
-Bear right on River Road and go 4.1 miles to the Sanctuary parking area, a pull-off on the right hand side of the road.
+Take I-89 to exit 20, turn left at the end of the ramp onto Route 12A, and head south for 3.5 miles.
+Bear right on River Road and go 4.1 miles to the Sanctuary parking area, and park along the edges of the road

 Steward: Judy Ptak, email@example.com; 603-667-1031